Search

 William Lowe Bryan was an Indiana University alumnus, professor, and president.
 This collection includes correspondence, genealogical information, notes, a single journal from 1886, and published and unpublished writings and speeches.
 Correspondents include family and friends as well as numerous well-known political figures such as Winston Churchill, U.S. Senator Homer Capehart and Eleanor Roosevelt.
 Frequent correspondents include brother Enoch Albert Bryan, Frank and Sara S. Elliott, Evangeline Lewis, Ruth McNutt, and Herman B Wells.

-8. The Vagabond, 1923-1931 1 cubic foot (3 boxes)
+14. The Vagabond, 1923-1931 1.2 cubic feet (3 dc (3 boxes))

 Online